 Summer, Fall, Spring

 Every Friday & Saturday evening.
-The 2013 season begins Friday, April 5 and runs through mid-October.
+The season begins the first weekend in April and runs through mid-October.
 Solar viewing begins one hour before sundown.
 Sky viewing, through several telescopes, takes place until about midnight.

 Admission to Park is $5 per vehicle and Observatory viewing fee is $3 per person (cash or checks only).
 Children age 5 and under are free.